Chamaenerion parviflorum Schreb.

 Epilobium uralense Hausskn.

 Epilobium villosum Curtis

 Common Name: Codlins And Cream

-Stream banks, marshes, fens etc, to 360 metres[
+Stream banks, marshes, fens etc; at elevations up to 360 metres[

 |Pollinators||Bees, hoverFlies, Self